Rewriting Modulo Traced Comonoid Structure

-Given a rule \(L \leftarrow i+j \to R\) and morphism \(L \to G\), a pushout complement \(i+j \to C \to G\) represents the context of a valid rewrite step.
-Once a pushout complement is computed, the pushout of \(\spann{C}{i+j}{R}\) can be performed to obtain the completed rewrite \(H\).
-However, a pushout complement may not exist for a given rule and matching; there are two conditions that must be satisfied for this to be the case.
+A pushout complement may not exist for a given rule and matching; there are two conditions that must be satisfied for this to be the case.
+The first ensures that all the sources and targets of a hyperedge are present in a candidate context.

-\begin{defi}[No-dangling-hyperedges condition~\cite{bonchi2022string}, Def.\ 3.16] Given morphisms \(i + j \xrightarrow{a} L \xrightarrow{f} G\) in \(\hypsigma\), they satisfy the \emph{no-dangling} condition if, for every hyperedge not in the image of \(f\), each of its source and target vertices is either not in the image of \(f\) or are in the image of \(f \circ a\). \end{defi}
+\begin{defi}[No-dangling-hyperedges condition~{\cite[Prop.\ 3.3.4]{corradini1997algebraic}}] Given morphisms \(i + j \xrightarrow{a} L \xrightarrow{f} G\) in \(\hypsigma\), they satisfy the \emph{no-dangling} condition if, for every hyperedge not in the image of \(f\), each of its source and target nodes is either not in the image of \(f\) or are in the image of \(f \circ a\). \end{defi}